keras-team/keras-io/examples/nlp/md/t5_hf_summarization.md

 ---
 ## Inference

-Now we will try to infer the model we trained on an arbitary article.
+Now we will try to infer the model we trained on an arbitrary article.
 To do so, we will use the `pipeline` method from Hugging Face Transformers.
 Hugging Face Transformers provides us with a variety of pipelines to choose from.
 For our task, we use the `summarization` pipeline.